chroniicallydiistracted/One-Tap-App/IMPLEMENTATION.md

 - Flesh out caregiver UI and PIN handling.
 - Extend randomiser service to support comfort weighting and exclude‑last logic without relying solely on the playback controller.
-- Implement auto-advance and smarter error handling based on player events.
-- Replace JSON file storage with a more robust database if needed.